timout/CarND-PID-Control/README.md

 ## Thoughts and improvents
 * Tuning with Twiddle takes more time so it was implemented limited number of iterations.
 Reset every `epoch_size` iterations.
 Than need some improvement, probably any way to avoid it.
 * SG implementation depends on initial parameters so with poor choice the car often goes out of the road.
-So reset function was implemented and require some improvement.
+So reset function was implemented and requires some improvement.
 * Only steering controller was implemented.
 Next step will speed contoller.

 ## Result